Organ-Quality-Assessment/orqa-image-grading-strapi/README.md

 Deploying to the production system.
 Examples of this would include cloud, HPC or virtual machine.

+To connect to the mySQL database in oracle, you need to first ssh into a compute instance (https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm).
+You will then need to install mysql (https://docs.oracle.com/en-us/iaas/mysql-database/doc/compute-instance.html#GUID-70023ABD-5418-4C1F-975F-F3E2ABC0F93E). sudo yum install mysql-shell

+Connect to mysql

+mysqlsh orqadmin@10.0.1.45

+To create a new user:
+\sql CREATE USER ‘nativeuser’@’localhost’IDENTIFIED WITH mysql_native_password BY ‘password’

+new user called orqauser

 ## Usage

 Any links to production environment, video demos and screenshots.